coostdocs/codoc/content/en/co/fastring.md

 size_t find_first_not_of(char s, size_t pos=0);
 ```

-**Find the first occurrence of a character not in the specified character set**
+- Find the first occurrence of a character not in the specified character set.
 - The first version is searched from position 0.
 - The second version is searched from position pos.
 - The third version of the character set is a single character, and s cannot be '\0'.
 - This method is implemented based on `strspn` and is not suitable for fastring containing '\0'.
 - This method searches from the beginning.
-When it encounters any character not in s, it returns the position of the character, otherwise it returns **fastring::npos**.
+When it encounters any character not in s, it returns the position of the character, otherwise it returns `fastring::npos`.

 - Example

 ```cpp
 fastring s("hello");